What is price protection?

 - Protection time is limited.

-For many cards, the policies state you need to make a claim between 60 and 120 days of purchasing the more expensive item.
-The time frame limit varies between cards.
+For many cards, the policies state that you need to make a claim between 60 and 120 days of purchasing the item if you find a cheaper price elsewhere.
+This time frame limit varies between cards.

 - You need proof of the cheaper item.

-Often you need to provide the same item with the same model number and preferably the same color that has a lower price.
+You need to provide proof of the same item with the same model number at a lower price.

 - Claim amount limitation.

 All credit card providers limit the amount you can claim.
-Depending on your card, the maximum amount you can claim is between $1,000 and $2,500 annually with a maximum between $200 and $500 per claim.
+Depending on your card, the maximum amount you can claim is usually between $100 and $500 per occurrence to a maximum of $1,000 annually.

 How to find out which items are eligible for price protection